 Fall and even winter are fantastic seasons to camp: campgrounds are less busy, and the scenery is more spectacular with shimmering fall colors and the occasional dusting of snow.
-Plus, you can even get better prices on Overland Discovery campervan rentals in the fall!
+Plus, you can usually get better prices on campervan rentals in the off-season.

 The weather may be less predictable during the shoulder season, but sleeping outside doesn’t have to be cold.
 Camping in the cold requires more gear than in the summer, but as long as you come prepared, you should have no problem staying comfortable no matter how low the temperatures dip.

 So don’t let the thoughts of frozen toes and long chilly nights keep you from enjoying one of the best times to camp.
 With the right gear and preparation, you can enjoy a warm, pleasant night’s sleep so you can wake up with plenty of energy to tackle the next day’s adventures.

 Tip 1: Dress in Layers to Stay Warm